valmar/lute/docs/adrs/adr-6.md

   * Text substiution provides a means to do this.

 ### Considered Options
-* Separate configuration `Task` to be run before the main `BinaryTask`.
+* Separate configuration `Task` to be run before the main `ThirdPartyTask`.
 * Generate the configuration file in its entirety from within the `Task`.
-  * This removes the simplicity in allowing all `BinaryTask`s to be run as instances of a single class.
+  * This removes the simplicity in allowing all `ThirdPartyTask`s to be run as instances of a single class.

 ## Consequences
 * Can configure and run third party tasks which require the use of a configuration file.